-- TD Canada Trust Everyday Banking Poll finds there's still opportunity

 tablet or smartphone to check account balances, pay bills and make

-take advantage of other banking services that help make saving and
+take advantage of other banking services that will help make saving and

-managing finances easier.
-According to the poll, Ontario residents are
+managing finances even easier.
+According to the poll, less than half

-country to use automatic savings programs (31% versus 28% nationally).
+country to use automated savings programs (31% versus 28% nationally).